What to Visit in New York in 5 days

 Next to St. Patrick’s is the official NBA store, in case you’re interested in buying any basketball souvenirs.

 On the 48th, go left to Park Ave and between 49th and 50th is the famous Waldorf Astoria hotel.
 See the view to the south with the MetLife building “blocking” Park Ave.
 Go right to Madison Ave and go down to 43rd, on the left is the Metlife building and below it is Grand Central Terminal.

 Enter and observe the famous lockers and steps that appear in many films.
 In the background, across the station, is the Chrysler building.
 Go down to 34th on 5th Ave and there’s the Empire State Building.
 Along the way is the famous New York Public Library on 5th Avenue between 40 st and 42 st and Bryant Park.

 Madison Square Garden

-Nearby is the Empire Estate Building is Madison Square Garden, Basketball and Boxing Temple, and B&H, an Orthodox Jewish shop that has the best photo camera prices in town.
+Near the Empire State Building is Madison Square Garden, Basketball and Boxing Temple, and B&H, an Orthodox Jewish shop that has the best photo camera prices in town.

-Also located is Macy’s, which is considered the largest shopping center in the world, and The Street of The Diamonds, filled with shops with storefronts filled with diamonds and precious stones.
+Also located there is Macy’s, which is considered the largest shopping center in the world, and The Street of The Diamonds, which is filled with shops with storefronts filled with diamonds and precious stones.